South Africa Visa

 No, you can't.
 The application is processed with a negative outcome, and the e-Visa application fees are non-refundable.

-There are different types of vvisas to apply for when you travel to South Africa, depending on your purpose of travel.
+There are different types of visas to apply for when you travel to South Africa, depending on your purpose of travel.
 The different types of visas for foreigners are:

 There are some things to look out for when visiting any country.
-In South Africa, there are some scams, theft, and hijacking.
-However, tourists are rarely the targets for these crimes, but keep an eye out.
+For example, there are some scams, theft, and hijacking in South Africa.
+However, tourists are rarely the targets of these crimes, but keep an eye out.

 The list of South African Ports of entry you can use to enter South Africa are:

 If your last visa is expired, then yes.
-You need a new valid visa that has not expired that suits the purpose of your intended visit.
-This is also your "ticket" into entering South Africa.
+You need a new valid visa that has not expired and that suits the purpose of your intended visit.
+This is also your "ticket" to entering South Africa.